Home / Instruments /Accessories / Ordering / Tips / Friends

 The fingerboard is the full 1 11/16" width, with the classic full 'C' neck profile that feels just right in the hand, with smooth low action over a fresh high precision setup.
 The top and back show fine slab cut figure in the arched maple, and the true nitro lacquer finish is given a light patina of age to complete the vintage appearance.
 With vintage style slim tall fretwork, the fingerboard is utterly effortless to play, and the tone is pure bop heaven, warmly enhanced by the solid rosewood bridge, a most welcome touch.

 Well maintained, this handsome example is 100% original, and comes complete with its original Certificate of Authenticity.
 The instrument is free of pick, buckle, thumb or fingerboard wear, and apart from a few scattered finish nicks, shows few signs of play altogether.
 It's Gibson's finest 175 in over half a century, and we are delighted to present this outstanding example, one of most popular offerings in recent years.
 These don't last: one only, call now.

 Setup: This instrument is strung with medium gauge nickel flatwound strings.
 The guitar will accommodate lighter or heavier gauge strings, according to preference.
 String action is set at 4/64" to 5/64" at the 12th fret, with moderate relief for acoustic playing with medium strings.
 The action may be lowered or raised to your requirements with the adjustable bridge.

-Case: Original deluxe brown 'California Girl' Gibson arched hardshell case with pink plush lining.
+Case: Original deluxe brown Gibson arched plush lined hardshell case.